caltechlibrary/or2018-building-at-the-edges/building-software-at-the-edges.md

     + 2 software developers
     + 2 librarian developers

---

-# But there is a windfall

-+ Our developers are experienced
-+ We have a diverse computing background
-+ Our new and legacy systems have Web accessible API
-+ Our external services have Web accessible API
-	+ E.g. CrossRef, ORCID

 ```
     We decided to develop at the edges in common
 	rather than inside separate systems in separate languages